Project Plan Template

 How to create Phases and Tasks

-It is recommended that when you want to create a new phase or task you should copy the existing phase or task.
-This is important to do this as the tasks contain numerous formula and conditional formatting settings which may not work if you try to create them on your own.
+It is recommended that when you want to create a new phase or task, you should copy the existing phase or task.
+This is important because the tasks contain numerous formula and conditional formatting settings that may not work if you try to create them on your own.

-Techno-Tip : Always try to reuse the existing template structure and tasks by copying and pasting rows or simple rename the tasks and change the dates.
-It is best to rename the phases and tasks rather than trying to create new.
+Techno-Tip: Always reuse the existing template structure and tasks by copying and pasting rows or simply renouncing the tasks and changing the dates.
+It is best to rename the phases and tasks rather than trying to create new ones.

 - Task ID should always be sequential and unique across the project.

-- Predecessor column should have the task id for the task that should finish before the current task starts.
+- The predecessor column should have the task id for the task to finish before the current task starts.
 This is mandatory except for the first task.
-If you don't want to use the predecessor then you must delete the contents in the start date including the formula and enter the date of your choice.
+If you don't want to use the predecessor, you must delete the contents in the start date, including the formula, and enter your chosen date.

-- Start date except the first task are driven by predecessors.
-The start date will be end date of the predecessor task plus 1.
-End date is auto calculated and reflected in the Gantt.
-The calculation for end date will consider only weekdays and ignore the holidays.
+- The start date except the first task is driven by predecessors.
+The start date will be the end date of the predecessor task plus 1.
+The end date is auto-calculated and reflected in the Gantt.
+The calculation for the end date will consider only weekdays and ignore the holidays.
 DO NOT MODIFY THE END DATE MANUALLY.

-- Status is the column which will indicate the status of the tasks.
-If the task is on track then the signal will be green, will be yellow if the task is behind by less than 5 % and red if the task is delayed by more than 5%.
+- Status is the column that will indicate the status of the tasks.
+If the task is on track, then the signal will be green, yellow if the task is behind by less than 5 %, and red if the task is delayed by more than 5%.